 Abstract

 Data entry often involves looking up certain information and entering this into a data entry system.
 Switching away from the data entry interface can be disruptive: it slows people down and can increase errors.
 Moreover, depending on where the information has to be retrieved from, people can get distracted and forget to return to the task.
-In this paper, we report two studies to investigate whether giving people feedback on how long they are away for has any effect on people’s self-interruption behaviour during data entry work.
+In this paper, we report two studies to investigate whether giving people feedback on how long they are away for has an effect on people’s self-interruption behaviour during data entry work.
 An online study was conducted in which participants had to enter numeric codes for a data entry task into an online spreadsheet.
-They had to look up these codes in an email that was sent to their personal email upon starting the experiment.
-We found that people who were shown how long they were away for made shorter switches, were faster to complete the task and made fewer data entry errors.
-To understand whether time feedback could help people in managing self-interruptions at the office, we then conducted a two-week field study where office workers used a browser extension during data entry work which prompted a notification showing the duration of their interruptions.
+They had to look up these codes in an email that was sent to their personal email address upon starting the experiment.
+Results showed that participants who were shown how long they were away for made shorter switches, were faster to complete the task, and made fewer data entry errors.
+To see whether these effects generalise beyond the lab and are actual benefit to people working in office settings, we then conducted a two-week field study where office workers used a browser extension during data entry work which prompted a notification showing the duration of their interruptions.
 Qualitative results from interviews revealed that time feedback made participants reflect on what they were doing during interruptions, and they used this insight to reduce the number and length of their interruptions.
-We conclude that giving people feedback on the time of their switches may make people more aware of their switching behaviour, and can assist users to focus on a task.
+We conclude that giving people feedback on the time of their switches may make them more aware of their switching behaviour and can assist users to focus on a task.

 Introduction

 Many computer tasks require the user to access and collect information from different sources, and it is difficult to maintain focus.
-For example, an office worker might be inputting financial information in a spreadsheet, has to open up email to look up a relevant account number, and end up replying to unrelated messages instead.
+For example, an office worker might be inputting financial information in a spreadsheet, has to open up email to look up a relevant account number, and get distracted by the need to respond to an urgent but unrelated message instead.
 In addition, people can be triggered to further self-interrupt their work for other off-task activities (Jin & Dabbish, 2009).
-Can people be supported in minimising these distractions?
+Can people be supported in minimising these digital distractions?